dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 else's behavior?
 No. Without internet, your impact on the shared field of attention is nearly zero.

-#### At The Center Of Action in a Sporting Event, Semblable Magnetism Aligns The Orientation Nearly Every Fan's Field of Vision
+#### Semblable Magnetism Aligns The Orientation Nearly Every Fan's Field of Vision To The Center of Action

 ![Hockey Stadium](/img/posts/2017-10-10-speed-of-thought-social-physics/hockey-stadium.jpg)